lhwostow001/datasciencecoursera/codebook.md

 **Variables**
 Subject : the code number for the 30 volunteers
-Activity : one of six activities the volunteers performed
+Activity : one of six activities the volunteers performed (walking, walking upstairs, walking downstairs, sitting, standing, laying)
 tBodyAcc-mean()-X : these variables are the mean values for body accelerometer measurements on 3 axis
 tBodyAcc-mean()-Y
 tBodyAcc-mean()-Z